robconery/blog/_posts/2013-05-13-knowing-more-programming-languages-will-make-you-smarter.md

 ## Expanding Your Thought Process
 I don't know anything about monads but I've done recursive programming in the past (sometimes not-intentionally).
 When I started using Ruby, I began to value the idiom of passing control back and forth using blocks and yield.
 You can do this in many languages - but for some reason it wasn't something I routinely did in C#.

-The asynchronous nature of Javascript has awakened a part of my mind to evented programming.
-Again you can do this in many languages but it's idiomatic in Javascript and Node.
+The asynchronous nature of JavaScript has awakened a part of my mind to evented programming.
+Again you can do this in many languages but it's idiomatic in JavaScript and Node.

 I can "think" in these terms and solve problems in ways I could never do when I knew only one language well (C#).
 At the time I liked the idea of "going deep" - of knowing a language so thoroughly that I could solve any problem with it and not clutter my mind with the different syntaxes of other languages.